mithcs/OptiPurge/README.md

 ### Source Code:

 I lost the source code of this project a long time ago.
 But, I did found some bits that I used as base for this project.
-You can check them out in `op-src` directory.
+You can check them out in [src-bits](https://github.com/mithcs/OptiPurge/tree/master/src-bits) directory.
 As I use Linux these days, I do not plan to re-write this.
 So this project is discontinued.
 However, if someone wants to re-write this project for any reason, they are welcome to do that.

 ### Binary: